María José (singer): 2007-2008: First album María José

-In 2007, her first solo album, Maria Jose, was announced and the first single "Quien Eres Tu?", featuring Trey Songz and of dance and hip-hop influences, started to pick up airplay in Mexico.
+In 2007, her first solo album, María José, was announced and the first single "Quien Eres Tu?", featuring Trey Songz and of dance and hip-hop influences, started to receive airplay in Mexico.

-Two weeks after the release date, the album reached number 84.

-This song has also appeared on iTunes as a free single during the week of January 11, 2008.
+Two weeks after its release, the album reached number 84 in the Mexican charts.
+This song also appeared on iTunes as a free single during the week of January 11, 2008.

-She has said in various interviews that she expects the second single to be "Mas de ti" or "Habla menos".
-"Me Equivoque", another track from the album, has garnered major digital sales in Mexico.
+She has said in various interviews that she expected the second single to be "Mas de ti" or "Habla menos".
+"Me Equivoque", another track from the album, had major digital sales in Mexico.

 In late August, "Me Equivoque", along with its video, was released. "¿Donde Esta?", the third and final single of the album, was officially released in April 2008.
 The song's video was filmed in Mexico City at Estudios Churubusco.
-Twenty fans, who were chosen after winning a contest, were invited to attend the filming.
+20 fans, who were chosen after winning a contest, were invited to attend the filming.

-Josa announced on April 18, 2008, that she had officially left Warner Music.
+María José announced on April 18, 2008, that she had officially left Warner Music.
 No explanation was given, but her third single was released as an independent artist and not with the help of Warner Music.

 2009-2011: Amante de lo Ajeno and Amante de lo Bueno

 Promotion of her second album began with a short performance as the opening act of Rihanna's Disturbia tour in Mexico City on January 24, 2009.
 She premiered the song "No soy una señora" during the show.

 Amante de lo ajeno was released on May 12, 2009.
 It consists of 11 songs that had been hits by pop divas in the 1980s.

-"No soy una señora" was launched as the first single on March 2, and has become very popular in Mexico especially among teenagers.
+"No soy una señora" was released as the first single on March 2, and became very popular in Mexico, especially among teenagers.

 The follow-up singles were "Mi Amor, Amor" and "Adelante Corazón", both of which experienced success in Mexican charts.
 The fourth single was planned to be "Sola No, Yo No Se Estar", but was scrapped due to the release of her third album.

 María José released her third album, Amante de lo Bueno, on November 9, 2010.
 It is another compilation of hits from the 1980s.
 The first single, "La Ocasión Para Amarnos", was released in October.
 The single became another huge success in Mexico.

 2012-2018: De Noche and Habla Ahora

 María José released her fourth album, De Noche worldwide on iTunes on August 15, 2012.
-It is her second album with all new songs.
+It was her second album with all new songs.
 The first single, "Tú Ya Sabes a Mí", was released in June 2012.
 "Extraña" was released as a single in Spain.

 María José released her fifth album, Habla Ahora worldwide on iTunes on October 21, 2016.
 It is her third album to feature original content.
 The first single, "Las Que Se Ponen Bien La Falda", featuring Puerto Rican rapper Ivy Queen, was released on May 13, 2016.
 The title track "Habla Ahora" was released as the second single from the album preceding the release of the album.